rust-lang/book/src/ch04-03-references-and-borrowing.md

 }
 ```

-First, you’ll notice all of the tuple stuff is gone.
-Next, that we pass `&s1`
+First, you’ll notice all of the tuple stuff in the binding declaration and the
+function return value is gone.
+Next, note that we pass `&s1` into
-into `calculate_lengths()`.
-And in its definition, we take `&String` rather
+`calculate_length()`, and in its definition, we take `&String` rather than
-than `String`.
+`String`.

-These `&s` are called ‘references’, and they allow you to refer to some value
+These `&`s are called ‘references’, and they allow you to refer to some value
 without taking ownership of it.
 Here’s a diagram:

 DIAGRAM GOES HERE of a &String pointing at a String, with (ptr, len, capacity)